cjacker/opensource-toolchain-8051/README.md

 # Debugging

 There is no standard debugging tool such as gdb for 8051 MCUs from various different vendors. you can take SDCC manual (Chapter 5.
-Debugging) as refrence to find a debugging way you can use with your 8051 MCU. gennerally:
+Debugging) as refrence to find a debugging way you can use with your own 8051 MCU. gennerally:

 * Debugging on a simulator: